 What is basil you may be wondering.

-We love to test many of our dishes with sweet-basil; it is more your taste than parsley in this toasted egg sandwich for example?
+We love to test many of our dishes with sweet-basil; is it more to your taste than parsley in this toasted egg sandwich for example?
 It's a close contest.

 Sweet basil can easily be dried and preserved for the rest of the year in a simple dryer.
 The leaves are thin so it does not take long.